nummacway/gb300/README.md

   * The end of central directory header magic number is `0x57515701` but should be `0x504B0506`.
 * All (two) filenames in these headers had their bytes `xor 0xE5`'d.

 Changing the things above gives you a standard ZIP file.
-At least 7-Zip is already fine if you just fix the local block header magic number, even though the file will have a strange filename then.
+At least 7-Zip is already fine if you just fix the local block header magic number, even though the file inside will have a strange filename then.

 | Emulator              | Version   | Git Commit | File Extensions in `libretro`  |
 | --------------------- | --------- | ---------- | ---------------- |